algomacountry-aerial-floatplane

 There are 5 senses in the human body: touch, sight, smell, hearing, and taste.
 The sensing organs: your eyes, ears, mouth, nose, and skin help us navigate the world – safely.
 In today’s rat-raced, fast-paced world, we experience all five senses every second of every minute.

-However, we are tending to deviate from the recognition of the most basic of visual, olfactory, audible, tactual, and palatable experiences.
+However, we tend to deviate from recognizing the most basic visual, olfactory, audible, actual, and palatable experiences.
 Getting back in touch with those senses is easily done and though we’re not doctors, we have the prescription.
 And with apologies to Christopher Walken, no, it’s not “more cowbell”.

-If you can believe it, flying into a remote outpost fly-in fishing camp hits every single one of our five senses and hits them hard!
+If you can believe it, flying into a remote outpost fly-in fishing camp hits every one of our five senses and hits hard!
 It sounds crazy, but please, bear with me here.

 thenew-flyfisher-floatplane